Get to know your German neighbors in a whole different light with our guide to the most popular sports in Germany.

 If you prefer your balls handled instead of kicked, then you’ll probably be interested in what many call Germany’s second-favorite sport, handball (Handball).
 Like football, handball is an easy sport to get into.
 It’s played by men and women of all ages and abilities, so you should easily be able to find a local team.
 Many teams also offer taster sessions for those who don’t know this fast-paced sport or haven’t played it for a while.
 This can be a great way to get active while making friends in your new home.

 If you want to see how the professionals play, then check out either the men’s or women’s Handball Bundesliga.
 The men’s league consists of 18 teams from around the country, with the most successful team being THW Kiel.
-Meanwhile, the women’s league has only 14 teams, and Bayer Leverkusen and Thüringer HC are the most successful clubs.
+Meanwhile, the women’s league has 14 teams, and Bayer Leverkusen and Thüringer HC are the most successful clubs.
 Leagues are played during the winter months, and despite the sport’s popularity, tickets remain affordable.
 That said, you may need to book in advance to watch the bigger teams play.

 Given that Germany is home to some of the biggest car manufacturers in the world, it should come as no surprise that it is one of the best places to catch full-throttle international motorsport.
 The country has also given us some of Formula 1‘s biggest names over the years.
 From the great Michael Schumacher to more recent champions like Sebastian Vettel and Nico Rosberg, the Germans can certainly drive.
 Germany last hosted a Formula 1 race in 2020, at the famous Nürburgring.
 And while there are currently no plans for future German races, this could easily change due to the local popularity of the sport.